-False positives are a severe problem in the scientific literature (Ioannidis, 2005).
-If a finding looks real, but it’s not, and we make policy or clinical decisions based on this finding, it can have catastrophic consequences.
+False positives via statistical hypothesis testing are a severe problem in the scientific literature (Ioannidis, 2005).
+If a statistically significant finding looks real, but it’s not, and we make policy or clinical decisions based on this finding, it can have catastrophic consequences.
 Unfortunately, many researchers are still unaware exactly why false positives are so prevalent in the scientific literature, so, I’ve decided to explain some of the common reasons for the high prevalence.
 But here's a relevant xkcd comic:

 Generally, when going with a frequentist statistical approach, we are thinking in the long term.
-And in the long run, we are willing to tolerate a certain number of false positives when we run a statistical test, under the assumption that there is no difference between groups.
-By convention, most researchers are willing to tolerate that 5% of the time their results could be a total fluke, a result that is pure noise.
+And in the long run, when guiding our behavior via automation, we are willing to tolerate a certain number of false positives when we run statistical tests, under various model assumptions, such as there being no difference between groups.
+By convention, most researchers are willing to tolerate that 5% of the time their significant results could be a total fluke, a result that is pure noise.

 So, let’s say there is no difference between group A and B who receive different treatments (which have no difference).
-And we ran a test to compare their change in outcome averages over time; we would falsely conclude that there is a difference between the groups in 5 experiments out of 100 when there never was an actual difference.
+And we ran a test to compare their change in outcome averages over time; we would falsely conclude that there is a difference between the groups in 5 experiments out of 100 (not really 100, more like 5% of infinity) when there never was an actual difference.

 The Per-Comparison Error Rate